-Gwen Ifill suffered from an aggressive form of endometrial cancer.
-Studies have shown that these types of endometrial cancers are 1.9 to 2.5 times more prevalent among Black women.
+Ms. Ifill’s sudden death in 2016 came as a shock to the nation as people learned that she suffered from an aggressive form of endometrial cancer, a subset of uterine cancer.
+After months of treatment, she died at the age of 61 in hospice surrounded by loved ones.
+Studies have shown that these types of endometrial cancers are 1.9 to 2.5 times more prevalent among Black women when compared to their white counterparts.
 Although the incidence of endometrial cancer among all women is steadily increasing, the incidence among Black women is increasing at a faster rate.
 Along with an increase in the prevalence of this disease, Black women are also twice as likely to die from endometrial cancer than other racial groups.
-The prognosis of this cancer can be greatly improved by early diagnosis and treatment, while Black women can face significant barriers to having a timely diagnosis and access to treatment.
-For more information regarding uterine and endometrial cancer, please refer to our blog post: https://www.rsphealth.org/blog/2019/2/20/uterine-cancer-lets-broaden-our-knowledge.
+The prognosis of this cancer can be greatly improved by early diagnosis and treatment; however, Black women can face significant barriers to having a timely diagnosis and access to treatment.
+To learn more about uterine cancer, visit RSP’s Black Women and Uterine Cancer / Endometrial Cancer page.

 Ms. Ifill was keenly aware of being a role model to many people in many ways.
 We end this tribute to her with her own words in response to being named the 2015 Washingtonian of the Year by the D.C magazine Washingtonian: Ms. Ifill said, “We can’t expect the world to get better by itself.
 We have to create something we can leave the next generation.”
 Although she died too early, Ms. Ifill did leave the next generation of Black women and girls something: hope.

 - Almendrala, A. (2016, November 16).
 “Gwen Ifill’s Death Shows We Need Better Endometrial Cancer Research.”
 HuffPost.
 2016 https://www.huffpost.com/entry/gwen-ifill-endometrial-cancer-research_n_582bab28e4b01d8a014b4687